unclePRO/fedora-hyprland-rice/README.md

 - In `hyprlock.conf` -> line 10: add your wallpaper location.
 - In `hyprpaper.conf` -> add your wallpaper location in place for both the already given ones for it to work.
 - If wofi does not appear to be red (chronosync theme), fix this in `~/.config/wofi/config` -> line 12: style = "location of style.css".
+- Change the path to your username wherever getting errors!
+Please check.